9 Ways to Stop the Incredible Damage of Negative Self Talk

 Maybe your presentation at work didn’t go as well as you’d hoped, but that single shortcoming doesn’t define you.
 Remind yourself of everything else you’ve accomplished and that disappointment won’t seem like such a big deal anymore.
 “There is not one person on this earth who didn’t accomplish something,” Popa-Erwin says.
 “It could be saying ‘hi’ to someone, smiling at someone, helping a friend in need, or listening.”
 Reminding yourself often of these little wins can change your mindset and help you embrace the bright side of your failures, she says.

 Address your vulnerabilities

-Criticizing your flaws is usually self-defense.
+Criticizing your flaws with negative self talk is usually self-defense.
 Painful past experiences leave you vulnerable, with your mind trying to prevent that shame, anger, or lack of control again by criticizing you when you make those same mistakes again.
 But often, the flaw really isn’t as big of a deal as your mind makes it out to be, Sandfort says.
 Figuring out why you started to hate that weaknesses can put it back in perspective.
 “Go to your vulnerable parts and witness the pain they’ve been carrying, and then they can let go of it and not be as vulnerable as in the past,” Sandfort says.
 Once you’ve accepted your past, your mind won’t have to work so hard to protect you from letting it happen again and you’ll react less strongly.
 This is a process that can be greatly aided by therapy.
 Next, check out the benefits of talking to yourself and why it’s a good thing (if you keep it positive.)